trgint/trg.hhc.autobackup/README.md

 ###Copy the latest release of the [SunBackup.ps1](raw/master/SunBackup.ps1) script to the SunSystems server

+You can get the latest version of the script via https://bitbucket.org/trginternational

 ###Edit the `SunBackup.ps1` script:

 ![editing SunBackup.ps1 powershell script](raw/master/docs/img/updateScript.png "editing SunBackup.ps1 powershell script")

-Ensure the following 3 points:
+Ensure the following 2 points:

 1. The script should point to the correct FileSystems paths, **communicate these paths to ISM** to ensure tape backups or network mirrored folders exist